8/vega-preview/README.md

 - Loading External Data is only supported using relative paths (No absolute paths or URIs!)
+- The preview is a static Svg, no interactions are currently supported

 <!-- Calling out known issues can help limit users opening duplicate issues against your extension. -->